 Ask HN: What books fundamentally changed the way you think about the world?

 Musashi, by Eiji Yoshikawa.
 I still can't put into words how this book changed my world view, but it was one of the most impacting books I've ever read.
 From religion to arts to personal goals, everything changed with this book.
-I'm pretty sure I left the church while/right after reading it.ravishi, over 3 years ago
+I'm pretty sure I left the church while/right after reading it.ravishi, almost 4 years ago

 Ask HN: Best book you read in 2011